-- For a protein-packed and portable snack.
-Eat sardines on whole-grain Scandinavian-style crackers, such as Wasa, Ry Krisp, Ryvita, Kavli, and squeeze lemon juice on top.
+- Eat sardines on whole-grain Scandinavian-style crackers such as Wasa, Ry Krisp, Ryvita, or Kavli for a protein-packed and portable snack.
+Squeeze lemon juice on top.

 - For a sardine sandwich: 1 serving, mash 2 ounces low-fat cream cheese with 1/2 teaspoon onion powder, 1/4 teaspoon garlic powder, and 1/8 teaspoon cayenne in a small bowl.
 Spread the mixture on a slice of pumpernickel and top with a couple of drained, canned sardines.

-- For breakfast, revamp a favorite meal like an omelet or on top of a whole wheat bagel with sardines instead of smoked salmon.
+- For breakfast, revamp a favorite meal like an omelet with sardines instead of smoked salmon.